A Chic Scottish Retreat Reopens Just in time for the Edinburgh Festival

 After a day full of music, theater, and art exhibitions at the Edinburgh Festival—which runs from August 4 through 28 and is one of the largest arts festivals in the world—guests of Dunstane house can retire to the all-new in-house Ba’ Bar restaurant for a quiet, member’s club-style meal.
 The all-day restaurant serves up modern spins on classic Scottish dishes as well as afternoon tea and late-night tipples from one of the largest stashes of premium craft spirits in the city.

-Dunstane House’s twin property, Hampton House, will reopen later this year with eight revamped guestrooms and a plush lounge area, making the entire boutique hotel a beacon of modern luxury in the heart of the old city.
+Dunstane House’s twin property, Hampton House, will also debut eight revamped guestrooms and a plush lounge area later this year, making the entire boutique hotel a beacon of modern luxury in the heart of the old city.

 Comments